jsdoc2md/jsdoc-to-markdown/README.md

 ***The is the next version of the tool, a work in progress.***

 # jsdoc-to-markdown
-jsdoc2md generates markdown documentation from [jsdoc](http://usejsdoc.org) annotated source code.
+Generates markdown documentation from [jsdoc](http://usejsdoc.org) annotated source code.
 Useful for injecting API docs into project README files.

 * * *